Portable water purification: Bleach

 Common bleach including calcium hypochlorite (Ca[OCl]2) and sodium hypochlorite (NaOCl) are common, well-researched, low-cost oxidizers.

+Chlorine bleach tablets give a more stable platform for disinfecting the water than liquid bleach as the liquid version tends to degrade with age and give unregulated results unless assays are carried out, which may be impractical in the field.
+Still, liquid bleach may nonetheless safely be used for short-term emergency water disinfection.

-The EPA recommends two drops of 8.25% sodium hypochlorite solution (regular, unscented chlorine bleach) mixed per one quart/liter of water and let stand 30 minutes.
+The United States Environmental Protection Agency (EPA) recommends two drops of 8.25% sodium hypochlorite solution (regular, unscented chlorine bleach) mixed per one quart/liter of water and leave to stand covered for 30 to 60 minutes.
 Two drops of 5% solution also suffices.
 Double the amount of bleach if the water is cloudy, colored, or very cold.
 Afterwards, the water should have a slight chlorine odor.
 If not repeat the dosage and let stand for another 15 minutes before use.
+After this treatment, the water may be left open to reduce the chlorine smell and taste.